facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 ## Download the data

-Running the commands to train or chat with the models will automatically download all the data for you.
-Alternatively, you can manually download all the data by running `python projects/controllable_dialogue/tasks/build.py`.
+Running the commands to train or chat with the models will automatically download the data for you.
+Alternatively, you can manually download the data by running `python projects/controllable_dialogue/tasks/build.py`.
 This will download the following files to `data/controllable_dialogue`: